By John Christie, co-founder and COO

 In August it was the “nude celebrity hacking” incident where several celebrities fell prey to a having their passwords stolen and their nude photos posted to the Internet.
 According to Apple chief executive Tim Cook in an interview by the Wall Street Journal, “celebrities' iCloud accounts were compromised when hackers correctly answered security questions to obtain their passwords, or when they were victimized by a phishing scam to obtain user IDs and passwords.”

 An in a more recent incident, 5 million Google passwords were leaked.
 It turns out that in this recent Google “credential dump,” only a small percentage of the passwords were actually active.
 However, this news highlights, once again, how critical it is to generate secure passwords.

 “The time it takes to crack a password is the only real way to determine its strength and value,” said Cameron Morris, a developer at defense contractor Partnet in an interview with ZDNet’s John Fontana.
-Morris developed an open-source tool called Passfault that predicts the time it takes to crack a specific password.
+Morris developed an open-source tool called Passfault that lets you see how secure your password is by predicting the time it takes to crack that password.
 So I randomly tested a password.
 I saw that my self-generated password would only take a day to figure out.
 Then I tried this free, secure password generation tool – xkpasswd – which creates easy-to-remember but hard-to-guess passwords.
 The password it generated based on my original password would take over one year to hack.

 Whether you decide to use a password generator or not, there are a few basic best practices that experts agree on for generating and managing secure passwords: